-AP STATISTICS 27000 Prerequisite: Algebra II Credit: 1
+AP STATISTICS 27000 Prerequisite: Geometry, Algebra II Credit: 1

 Students enrolled in this course are expected to take the College Board AP examination.
 Students will be introduced to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 Students will observe patterns in data and departures from patterns.
 Students will plan studies, deciding what and how to measure.
 Probability will be studied and models produced using probability theory and simulation.
 These models will be confirmed with statistical inference.
-Individual colleges and universities determine credit on AP exam scores.
-This course presents a more advanced curriculum and a weighted grade will be applied to the semester average.
+This course prepares students to take the AP Statistics examination during the spring semester; students who receive a score of "3" or better may receive college credit for this course.

-COLLEGE PREP MATH Grade 12
+COLLEGE PREP MATH 27110 Grade 12 Credit: 1

-This course is designed for 12th grade students who have not earned a college readiness standard on the EOC exams, college entrance exams, or the Texas State Initiative (TSI).
-Successful completion of this course will allow the student to register for college level, credit-bearing courses at Brazosport College within one academic year of course completion.
-The TSI will be administered to students at the end of this course at no cost to the student.
+This course is designed for 12th grade students who have not earned a college readiness standard on the Texas State Initiative (TSI).
+Successful completion of this coursewill allow the student to register for college level, credit-bearing courses at Brazosport College within one academic year of course completion.
+The TSI will be available for a student to take throughout the school year at no cost to the student.